zodenode/1inch-d/readme.md

    Once you have your API key, place it in the respective configuration or environment files (as directed in the repo instructions).

 4. **Run the Demo**:
-   Depending on the setup, generally, you can start the demo using:
+   Depending on the setup, generally, you can start the demo server in the index.js using:
    ```bash
    npm install
    npm start
    ```

+  similarly start the react folder located in org

 5. **Consult the Documentation**:
    For a deeper understanding of each API's capabilities, parameters, and potential responses, refer to the official documentation available at [portal.1inch.dev](https://portal.1inch.dev).